 When you’re stressed, your adrenal glands go into overdrive producing cortisol, which makes the sebaceous glands produce more oil.
 Studies carried out on high school students found that those children going through stressful exams had far more acne than those not undertaking exams.

 10. DO YOU HAVE FATTY ACID DEFICIENT SKIN?

 If you’re keen to learn how to remove oily skin naturally, then you could do a lot worse than looking at your essential fatty acid intake.

 Your skin is primarily made up of lipids such as essential fatty acids, ceramides, and cholesterol, which all play a crucial role in our skin’s barrier function.
 Studies have found that those with acne have low levels of linoleic acid in their skin.
 When it is present at much-reduced levels, sebum (oil) is produced with oleic acid, which is denser, more likely to cause follicular blockage, and can cause irritation and inflammation to the skin.
 These deficiencies can be corrected internally and topically.
 An easy way to treat acne is through topical application of linoleic acid.
 This study found a 25% reduction in the size of micro-comedones over a one month period.

 The plague of oily skin, that persistent skin type that may not seem as consequential as ageing, yet distracts and consumes the skin-savvy to an equal degree.

-As an aesthetician treatment for an oily or combination skin, is about addressing and controlling the three triggers that lead to congestion, this is a subject i discuss in greater detail here, under clinical advice.
+As an aesthetician, treatment for oily or combination skin is about addressing and controlling the three triggers that lead to congestion; this is a subject I discuss in greater detail here, under clinical advice.